knative/serving/docs/debugging/application-debugging-guide.md

 ## Check Route status

-Run the following command to get `status` of the `Route` you deployed your application to:
+Run the following command to get `status` of the `Route` with which you deployed your application:

 ```shell
 kubectl get route <route-name> -o yaml